 Warranty and tech support long-term: 9

-LG, which stands for Life’s Good, are one of the most recognisable brand names in the solar industry.
+LG, which stands for Life’s Good, is the most recognisable brand name in the solar industry.
 Most of us are familiar with their logo from a fridge, TV or washing machine in our homes and it is probably safe to say that almost everyone reading this has had one of the above LG appliances in their own lives in the last 5-years.

 So, does being a big brand mean LG make solar panels worth buying?
-The short answer… depends how deep your pockets are.
+The short answer… depends on what you value.
+If you value long term warranties and great performance you have found your winner.
+If you are shopping purely on price, then maybe they are not for you.
 There are pros and cons of all major solar panel brands to consider, and the best panel for you may not be the best panel for your best friend or neighbour.

 Let’s firstly take a look at the manufacturer: